issalab/mkturk/public/mkturk/readme.md

 FixationDuration (default = 0 milliseconds): How long subject has to hold fixation touch in milliseconds for a successful fixation to register.

-FixationWindowSizeInches (default = 0 inches): Width of box within which subject has to hold fixation during fixation screen and sample screen (if RSVP task).
-If <=0, then defaults to display element's size for the bounding box (eg, bounding box of fixation dot or sample image/object)

 NFixations (default = 1): Number of times fixation dot needs to be pressed to advance to the match to sample phase of the task. nfixations=1 means the subject simply has to press the fixation dot once before the sample is presented.
 This mode allow parametric control over fixed ratio scheduling.

 FixationUsesSample (default = 0 --> use blue dot, don't use sample image): FixationUsesSample=0, a fixation circle is shown for subject to touch; FixationUsesSample=1, sample image is shown as the fixation image.
 This allows implementation of a trianing strategy where the subject has to engage the sample image nfixations number of times before the choice screen.

 FixationTimeOut (default = 3000 milliseconds): Time in milliseconds that subject has to acquire fixation before fixation dot or image extinguishes.
 If fixation times out, then it is just re-displayed (flashes) and no reward or punishment is administered (i.e., trial is aborted)

+FixationOutsideGracePeriod (default = 0 --> punish touches or viewing outside fixation dot): Time in milliseconds that subject is allowed to touch or view non-target parts of screen after fixation screen appears.
+If do not want to punish touches (viewing) outside of fixation target, then set TASK.FixationOutsideGracePeriod to TASK.FixationTimeOut or an arbitrarily large number like 20000 milliseconds.

 ___________________________________________________________________________